 The Blue Room Blog

 With the recent release of Microsoft SharePoint 2013, we've been observing a spike in the number of questions asked by clients and prospects as to whether the SharePoint product would be a good platform on which to build a Web site.
 As was the case when SharePoint 2007 and 2010 were released, SharePoint 2013 purports to be more capable of managing external Web site content than ever before.
-Alas, the question remains - should we build a new Web site on SharePoint, or build on Drupal Content Management System (CMS) or another CMS?
+Alas, the question remains - should we build a new Web site on SharePoint, or build on Drupal or another platform?